jowpurcinelli/paymentSystem_stripe-nextjs/README.md

 Basic Ecommerce website, that exposes products from a stripe (api) account for selling.
 It includes payment checkout and react rendering types.

-`Will be developing it for this week for studying purposes`
+`Developing it for studying purposes`